 Just Do It!
 Start a blog!

 Blogs are a beautiful thing.
 It’s a place on the internet that is completely controlled by you.
 Even if Google was to, one day, stop sending you traffic, as long as people know your website URL or even part of it, they will find you.
-Links from other websites, mentions of your blog in emails and messages will all send visitors to your piece of land on the World Wide Web.
-The only rent you need to pay is to your hosting company.
-And a domain name costs around $10 with Namecheap.
+Links from other websites, mentions of your blog in emails and messages will all send visitors to blog posts, your pieces of land on the World Wide Web.

 A blog can be a place to express yourself in short form or long form.
 With images or with video.
 In multiple styles without limitations.
 You have complete control over your world.
 Start a blog!